appden/less.tmbundle/README.md

 ----------------

 Runs `lessc` on the current file, saving to the same file name with a .css extension (e.g. style.less => style.css).
+When there is `lessc: somefile.less` somewhere in the current file, that file is compiled instead.

 Language Grammar
 ----------------